rampaa/Tsukikage/README.md

 ## How do I use Tsukikage?

+**Important:** When using Tsukikage with a game that requires administrator privileges, you must also run Tsukikage as an administrator.
+Otherwise, it will not be able to track your cursor position correctly while that game has the mouse focus.

 ### 1. Install and configure [OwOCR](https://github.com/AuroraWright/owocr)

 To use Tsukikage, you first need to [install OwOCR](https://github.com/AuroraWright/owocr?tab=readme-ov-file#installation).